MachFrum/Week-3-A.I-For-S.E/Amazon Review Analysis/README.md

 * **What’s done:** Computes per‑review word count.
 * **Why:** Word length often correlates with review detail and sentiment intensity.

-> **Opinion:** A single feature like word count is simple yet can be surprisingly predictive in baseline models.

 ## Named Entity Extraction

 ```python